Part One – Finding the Way Back Home – A Healing Circle

 Day Two: The Allegory of the Christmas Tree

 Understanding the subtleties and profundities of the indigenous spiritual worldview is an integral part of the healing circle.
 Healing and spirituality are inseparable parts of one whole.
 It is essential for aboriginal youth to re-connect with and be proud of their spiritual roots.
 After many years touring in Canadian high schools and universities Dennis has devised a simple and effective way to broach this rather abstract subject by using the most common of western icons…that being the Christmas tree.
-When young children first approach a Christmas tree they are instantly captivated by the beauty of the multi-coloured lights glowing in the wintery darkness.
+When young children first approach a Christmas tree they are instantly captivated by the beauty of the multi-coloured lights glowing in the wintry darkness.
 They could be forgiven for assuming all the pretty lights are separate and independent of one another…the Christmas tree is designed to appear that way.
 It is the closest one can get to a perfect illusion.
-For hidden amongst the boughs and branches and out of view of the casual observer is a green electrical cord that runs through the entire tree and powers all the Christmas lights.
+For hidden among the boughs and branches and out of view of the casual observer is a green electrical cord that runs through the entire tree and powers all the Christmas lights.
 (The green cord is connected to a power source or generator that is also out of view).
 So, to the young child all the lights may appear to be separate and independent but those who know ‘what’s happening’ behind the scenes understand that all the lights are connected and patched into one universal energy source…the green electrical cord.
 This is how the ‘Great Spirit’ works…the cosmos appears to be a profusion of separate parts but ‘in reality’ all those seemingly separate parts are inter-connected to each other through an invisible field of divine energy…the Great Spirit.
 So the apparently chaotic and random universe is actually one cohesive and indivisible entity, one infinite and inter-connected ocean of spirit.

 Thus the term ‘all my relations’.

 The Christmas tree provides a simple metaphor that can be easily understood by both children and adults alike.
 That’s why a fully functioning and brightly lit Christmas tree is essential throughout the healing circle and at one point in the workshop Dennis instructs an assistant to turn off all the lights and in the darkness he plugs in a 15 ft string of Christmas lights which is held at both ends by 2 volunteers.
 (This is also a delightful way of getting the youth’s attention).
-He then stands behind the string of multi-coloured glowing lights and further explains (1) the inner workings of each individual Christmas light (its temporary glass bulb vs. the hidden infinite light inside) and (2) the profound inter-relationship between the glowing lights and the green cord… as they apply to the youths and the elders sitting around the circle.
-For example, each glowing bulb on the string is mortal and has a relatively short life span.
-Perishability was built right into their design and each light is destined to eventually burn out or ‘die’ and be absorbed back into the elements from whence it came.
+He then stands behind the string of multi-coloured glowing lights and further explains (1) the inner workings of each individual Christmas light (its temporary glass bulb vs. the hidden infinite energy inside) and (2) the profound inter-relationship between the glowing lights and the green cord… as they apply to the youths and the elders sitting around the circle.
+For example, each glowing bulb and filament on the string is mortal and has a relatively short life span.
+Perish-ability was built right into their design and each light is destined to eventually burn out or ‘die’ and be absorbed back into the elements from whence it came.
 But the beauty of this simple metaphor is that the power source (or Great Spirit) running through the entire tree continues on unaffected, unchanged and constant.
 We human beings may be born one moment and pass away the next but the Great Spirit that generates – and is – our inner life-force never dies.

 “Up to our eye-balls in spirit, goodness and self-worth”

 The under-laying message is that – whether we realize it or not – while we are alive we all have this divine universal energy source completely filling us with ‘life’ allowing us to glow just like the lights on the Christmas tree.
 And that whilst we are alive we also have the opportunity to make direct contact with and experience our inner life force (see ‘Vision Quest’ below).
 This invisible and divine field of energy that moves through us and gives us life is our true nature and constitutes the real substance of who we are.
 It is essential that the aboriginal youths understand that they are not alone or isolated in this crazy world but do in fact carry within them a very powerful, beneficent and healing presence…the Great Spirit.
-This understanding was at the core of indigenous spirituality as practiced by our distant forbearers but has unfortunately been trampled into the ground by colonialism, racism, the Catholic Church and the Residential schools.
+This understanding was at the core of indigenous spirituality as practiced by our distant fore-bearers but has unfortunately been trampled into the ground by colonialism, racism, the Catholic Church and the Residential schools.
 In our efforts to heal the aboriginal culture (and our aboriginal youth) it is vital that we re-kindle this ancient spiritual flame within our own individual selves.

 The ancient ancestors of North American indigenous societies, like many cultures throughout the world, discovered a way to connect with the Great Spirit within themselves.
 The methodology by which they achieved this connection was known as the ‘Vision Quest’ and involved various practices and techniques including silence, solitude, fire and breath to bring the wandering, linear mind into the present moment (the only time frame in which the Great Spirit exists) in preparation for the journey into self-realization.
 Through a lineage of powerful shamans and guides North American indigenous societies came to understand that their bodies were temporary vessels that carried something very wondrous, very permanent and very divine within.